microsoft/fluentui/packages/react-components/react-carousel/library/docs/Spec.md

 ### Card Peeking

-Cards will not peek by default, but can be enabled by setting the cardWidth to less than 100% of the viewport width.
+Cards will peek by default when the cardWidth is less than 100% of the viewport width.

 ### Condensed Navigation

-The CarouselFooter can be condensed, this will center all controls with minimal padding.
+The CarouselNavContainer can be condensed, this will center all controls with minimal padding.

 ### Inline vs Composed Navigation

-The CarouselFooter contains all navigation components in an inline horizontal container, however we have multiple valid layouts of the CarouselNavigation.
-If disconnected variants are required (such as prev/next buttons being overlaid in a different place than footer), then the individual navigation components can be placed within the Carousel wrapper in a variety of layouts.
+The CarouselNavContainer provides multiple valid layouts of the CarouselNavigation.
+If alternative variants are required, then the individual navigation components can be placed within the Carousel wrapper in any layouts.

 ## API

-The core driver of the API will be context provided via the Carousel component, CarouselCards will register themselves via this context, and the Navigation components will subscribe to any updates that occur.
-The Carousel itself will only re-render on active index change.
+The core driver of the API will be context and event callbacks provided via the Carousel component, CarouselCards will register themselves via this wrapper, and the Navigation components will subscribe to any updates that occur.
+The Carousel itself will only re-render cards that had an active index change.

-Since the navigation has multiple valid layout formats, navigation components will be available individually to move around, or combined into slots via CarouselFooter within a single horizontal container.

 Carousel provides callbacks on navigation changes, as well as the ability to drive pagination externally via a controlled index.

-Users **must** provide a value on each carouselCard, and a defaultValue that the carousel will initiate on.

-Motion can be enabled for next/previous button shift.

-A gap prop will be provided to place spacing between cards.

 ## Behaviors